nabinkdl/Travel/README.md

-# Travel Experience
+# Travel Journal Site

-A simplified Travel Experiences simple site built with React.
+A simplified Travel Journal simple site built with React.

 ## What I've Learned